Presumptuous Planning

 How often do we create problems for ourselves by forging down a certain path without consulting God first!
 David failed to ask God how to transport the ark, and a man died (2 Sam.
 6:1-8).
 We can all think of illustrations from our own lives.

 One in my own life a few years ago was useful as comic relief.
-Because it was nothing of serious consequence, it gave both me and my wife something to laugh about.
+Because it had no serious consequence, it gave both me and my wife something to laugh about.
 Every morning for over a year I was going through a time-consuming ritual to obtain an allergy pill.
 Each was individually encased in a plastic cover, so I was using scissors to remove it, often crushing it in the process.
 After becoming very frustrated, I shared my problem with the Lord, adding some words that were not very complimentary to the manufacturer.
-It seemed to me that He said, "Have you looked at the directions?"
-I do not mean to be irreverent, but it almost seemed as if He spoke with a smile in His voice.
-When I took His advice, I discovered that all I had to do was push the pill on one side and it would pop out on the other.
+The Holy Spirit then brought to my mind the question, "Have you looked at the directions?"
+When I took this advice, I discovered that all I had to do was push the pill on one side and it would pop out on the other.
 Instead of fuming and complaining, I should have been praying.

 4. Do I faithfully remind myself and others that what happens depends on God?